 Obviously I have a better understanding of that now, as I am currently renting a row house.
 But it doesn’t sit well with me.
 I have trouble accepting that once a month, 1/4 of my income is just gone and I will never see it again.

-It occurred to me a couple of years ago that I wanted to own a rental property.
+It occurred to me a couple of years ago that I wanted to own a rental property or investment property.
 Maybe a duplex so that I could have a portion of my mortgage covered while I paid significantly less to own my house.

-But last week a conversation with a couple of co-workers and a good friend showed me that my dream was just in its infancy.
+But last week a conversation with a couple of co-workers and a good friend showed me that my investment property dream was just in its infancy.

 Owning an investment property

 This is what my pipe-dream has led me to.
 It is my future and I am determined to make this work for me.
 When I explained my plan to my parents they were surprised, but as usual showed cautionary support but support none the less.